The Religion of Sunni Islam – History, Beliefs, and Countries Where Ibadi Muslims Live

 Islam is commonly described as having two major branches—Sunni and Shia—but this simplified view overlooks a third, historically significant tradition known as Ibadi Islam.
 Although smaller in number, Ibadi Muslims have played an important role in Islamic history and continue to shape the religious and political life of several regions today.
 This article explains what Ibadi Islam is, traces its historical development, and lists the countries where Ibadi Muslims are found in the modern world.

-What Is Ibadi Islam?
+What is Ibadi Islam?

 Ibadi Islam is a distinct Islamic school that is neither Sunni nor Shia, although it shares theological elements with both.
 It emerged during the early decades of Islamic history and developed its own religious interpretations, legal traditions, and communal values.
 Today, Ibadi Islam is best known as the dominant form of Islam in Oman, making it the only country in the world where Ibadi Muslims form a majority.